alantech/alanlang-docs/src/many_forms_hello_world.md

   emit exit 0;
 }

-on start main
+on start main;
 ```

-This example demonstrates that the functions passed to an event handler don't have to be inline declared.
+This demonstrates the "method-style" function call syntax, which allows those who prefer OO development to have that style (though it could be misleading that it implies everything is an object, when it's really syntactic sugar, but...).
+It also demonstrates that the functions passed to an event handler don't have to be inline declared.